 - OT11 Elementary Hebrew I - 3 hrs.
 Introduces students to the grammar of biblical Hebrew.
 Emphasizes acquisition of vocabulary and grammatical features. - OT12 Elementary Hebrew II (Prerequisite OT 11) - 3 hrs.
 Continuation of OT 11.
 Selected translation of Hebrew passages. - OT21 Hebrew Syntax and Exegesis (Prerequisites OT 11, 12) - 3 hrs.
 In depth study of Hebrew syntax and exegetical methodology. - OT22 Old Testament Exegesis (Prerequisites OT 11, 12, 21) - 2 hrs.
-Applies the exegetical methology from OT 21 to selected passages from the Old Testament.
-The goal is to train the student to be able to prepare sermons based on the syntax of the Hebrew text. - OT41 Old Testament Elective - 2 hrs.
+Applies the exegetical methodology from OT 21 to selected passages from the Old Testament.
+The goal is to train the student to be able to prepare sermons based on the syntax of the Hebrew text.